-The term "Blue Cross and Blue Shield" refers to Blue Cross and Blue Shield of Massachusetts, Inc. It also refers to an employee or designee of Blue Cross and Blue Shield of Massachusetts, Inc. (including another Blue Cross and/or Blue Shield Plan) who is authorized to make decisions or take action called for by this health plan.
+The term "Blue Cross and Blue Shield" refers to Blue Cross and Blue Shield of Massachusetts, Inc. (including another Blue Cross and/or Blue Shield Plan) who is authorized to make decisions or take action called for by this health plan.
 Blue Cross and Blue Shield has full discretionary authority to interpret this Subscriber Certificate.
 This includes determining the amount, form, and timing of benefits, conducting medical necessity reviews, and resolving any other matters regarding your right to benefits for covered services as described in this Subscriber Certificate.
 All determinations by Blue Cross and Blue Shield with respect to benefits under this health plan will be conclusive and binding unless it can be shown that the interpretation or determination was arbitrary and capricious.